If you’ve ever been told you “scream like a girl”, are a “spoilt princess”, or “be a good girl” – then this episode is for you.

 Ellie Goode — Host of the Provocative “Sex, Money & Rage“ Podcast, Nervous System Junkie, and Plant Psychonaut 🌿

 I created Sex, Money & Rage to talk about everything that’s taboo.
-You know, all the stuff your parents forgot to mention growing up.
-Psychedelics.
 BDSM.
-Kinks.
+Plant medicine.
 Healthy Rage.
+Kink.
 Emotions.
 Boundaries.
-How to get into your body and silence your
+Money issues.
+Less thinking, more feeling.
+How to get into your body and silence your overactive mind.

-Sex, Money & Rage provides powerful nervous system tools to help you dominate life’s toughest moments.
+Sex, Money & Rage provides straight-up, powerful nervous system tools to help you dominate life’s toughest moments.

 All podcast episodes are located here.